-We believe that SDG 4 is one of the most important goals which build the basics for the other SDGs.
+We believe that SDG 4 is one of the most important goals which build the basis for the other SDGs.
 For instance, if you want to work in the industry and infrastructure, you need an education.
 Poverty is also reduced if the number of people is educated.
-So, education is probably the most crucial stage which needs to be considered.
+Thus, education is probably the most crucial stage that requires consideration.

-So basically, SDG 4 aims to ensure that all girls and boys complete free, equitable and quality primary and secondary education.
-It can be achieved if the supply of qualified teachers is increased.
-In addition, providing an international cooperation for teacher training and pedagogy in developing countries is important.
+SDG 4 aims to ensure that all children complete free, equitable and quality primary and secondary education.
+It can be achieved if the supply of qualified teachers increases.
+In addition, providing international cooperation for teacher training and pedagogy in developing countries is important.
 Building a strong educational system is crucial for both teachers and students.

-It is important to provide access to quality early childhood development, care and pre-primary education so they are ready for the next step in their education.
+It is important to provide access to quality early childhood development, care, and pre-primary education.
+It will prepare children for the next step in their education.

-A way of motivating people to continue their higher education is substantially expanding the number of scholarships available to developing countries, ensuring that all learners acquire the knowledge and skills needed to promote sustainable development.
+To motivate people to continue their higher education is substantially expanding the number of scholarships available to developing countries.
+Meanwhile, ensuring that all learners acquire the knowledge and skills needed to promote sustainable development.
 It would include education in sustainable development and sustainable lifestyles, human rights, gender equality, promotion of a culture of peace and non-violence, global citizenship and appreciation of cultural diversity and of culture’s contribution to sustainable development.
-As a result of that, each new generation will be taught about the importance of each goal and maintain the harmony in each of them.
-Consequently, it will ensure maintenance of global sustainability.
+As a result, new generations will learn about the importance of each goal and maintain harmony in each of them.
+Consequently, it will ensure the maintenance of global sustainability.